-Preparing yourself for the next stage of life often begins with determining where and how you’ll be spending it.
+Preparing clients for the next stage of life often begins with determining where and how they'll be spending it

-One of the main questions facing Americans today concerns housing needs as we get older.
-Specifically, it’s about the decision as to whether or not we’ll be able to stay in our current residence and community as the years go on.
+One of the main questions facing aging clients today concerns housing needs.
+Specifically, it’s about the decision as to whether or not they'll be able to stay in their current residence and community as the years go on.
 According to the AARP, nearly 90% of adults age 65 and older intend to stay in their own homes as long as possible.1 Often, the memories associated with our house and being comfortable in that familiar environment are the leading factors in wanting to stay put.

-But here’s the reality: Even if you’re determined to age in place, work needs to be done.
+But here’s the reality: Even if clents are determined to age in place, work needs to be done.

 A Home for a Lifetime

-How will you continue living in your home safely and independently?
-When we’re younger, most of us take for granted our ability to do daily house cleaning, maintenance, and basic repairs—even home modifications.
-Forward-thinkers understand our homes as they appear today are most likely not ones that can sustain us into the future.
+How will clients continue living in their home safely and independently?
+When clients are younger, most of them take for granted their ability to do daily house cleaning, maintenance, and basic repairs—even home modifications.
+Forward-thinkers understand their homes as they appear today are most likely not ones that can sustain them into the future.